OlympusDAO/token-holder-balances/README.md

 3. BigQuery is configured to have an external table that uses the stored balances as a data source

+## Local Development Setup

+1. Run `yarn`
+2. Install `terraform` if you need to set up infrastructure in Google Cloud Platform

 ## Local Development - Google Cloud Setup

 1. Install the `gcloud` tool using your preferred method: https://cloud.google.com/sdk/docs/install